a woman is holding a bowl of food

 Am I treating my body like it is broken, or like it is communicating?

 You do not need to overhaul your whole life by Monday.
+Please do not.
+We have enough chaos.

+Choose one foundation.
 Choose one small step.
+Start there.

+Your body does not need perfection.
 It needs support, consistency, and someone willing to listen to the clues.

 And that is where everyday health begins.

 When you are ready for support figuring out which foundation needs your attention first, I can help you connect the dots and create a plan that actually fits your real life.
+Or you can start by downloading the practical step-by-step guide I created to help you figure it out.

 The 6 Foundations to Everyday Health